AaliIlyas/Bookish/README.md

 # Bookish #

 Welcome to Bookish.
 This is a basic application to manage a library.
 In this you can add, remove and modify books and members.
-You can also checkout books and return them.
+You can also checkout books and return them from members.

 ### Prerequisites
-You will need to have MSSQL installed.
+- You will need to have MSSQL installed.
 You can download it [here](https://www.microsoft.com/en-gb/sql-server/sql-server-downloads?rtc=1).

-You will also need docker installed.
+- You will also need docker installed.
 You can download this from [here](https://www.docker.com/products/docker-desktop).

 ### Setup

-Open an Admin command line.
-Go to the project directory.
+Open an admin command line and navigate to the project directory.

-Run `docker build -t bookish .`
+run:

-Then `docker-compose up`.
+- `docker-compose up`

 Now we can set up the database.

+run:
-Run `dotnet tool install --global dotnet-ef`.
+- `dotnet tool install --global dotnet-ef`

-Then `dotnet ef migrations add LibraryDb`.
+- `dotnet ef migrations add LibraryDb`

-Finally, run `dotnet ef database update`.
+- `dotnet ef database update`

 You can open the solution file in Visual Studio and run it.